Thermodynamical Structure of AdS Black Holes in Massive Gravity with Stringy Gauge-Gravity Corrections: GB-BI-massive black hole solutions

-In order to study the effects of the GB-BI-massive gravity on metric function, we have plotted the diagrams related to this solution in Figs. \ref{Figfr1} and \ref{Figfr2}.
+In order to study the effects of the GB-BI-massive gravity on metric function, we have plotted the diagrams related to this solution in Figs. \ref {Figfr1} and \ref{Figfr2}.
 The GB-BI-massive black holes may behave like Reissner-Nordstr\"{o}m black holes.
 In other words, these black holes may contain two horizons (inner and outer horizons), one extreme horizon or without horizon (naked singularity) (see Fig. \ref{Figfr1} for more details).
-On the other hand, by adjusting some of parameters, we may encounter with interesting behavior in which more than two horizons are observed (Figs. \ref{Figfr2}).
-The existence of three and four horizons for black holes is due to the presence of massive part of gravity \cite{HendiPEM,HendiPEGBmass,HendiEPEN-BImass}.
+On the other hand, by adjusting some of the parameters, we may encounter with interesting behavior in which more than two horizons are observed (Figs. \ref{Figfr2}).
+The existence of three and four horizons for black holes is due to the presence of massive part of gravity \cite {HendiPEM,HendiPEGBmass,HendiEPEN-BImass}.
+Although multiple horizon solutions may be applied to find some algebraic mathematical relations for the horizons (see multiple horizon relations in \cite{Multiple}), all thermodynamical analysis of the black holes should be calculated at $r=r_{+}$ which is the outermost horizon of the solutions.
+Speaking more precisely, the outermost horizon of the black holes can be event horizon ($r_{+}$) or cosmological horizon ($r_{c}$, which c stands for cosmological).
+It is notable that event horizon satisfies $\left. \mathbf{\partial }_{r}g_{tt}\right\vert _{r=r_{+}}>0$ ($g_{tt}=g^{rr}$) condition and for $r>r_{+}$, the metric function is real and positive valued.
+On the contrary, for cosmological horizon, $\left. \mathbf{\partial }_{r}g_{tt}\right\vert _{r=rc}<0$ is satisfied and in case of $r>r_{c}$, the metric function is negative.
+Regardless of the number of the horizons, the outermost horizon (event horizon) of the black holes with mentioned conditions should be employed to study thermodynamical properties of the black holes.
+The existence of multiple horizon solutions has been reported for other black holes in massive gravity and $F(R)$ gravity as well.
+It was shown that the existence of the multiple horizon solutions provides the possibility of the anti-evaporation property for the black holes \cite{anti}.
+Meaning that these specific configurations for the number of horizons introduce a new phenomena which acts in opposite of the evaporation of the black holes (see Ref. \cite{anti} for more details).